furlangiacomo/ansible-mac/README.md

 - move into repository: `cd ansible-mac`

-- if you don't need to change anything in the vars files you can run `make run-default-local` or `run-work-local` depending in which mac you are running it.
+- if you don't need to change anything in the vars files you can run `make default` or `make work` depending in which mac you are running it.